bckohan/django-enum/doc/source/index.rst

 additional work.
 Optional integrations are provided with several popular libraries to extend this basic functionality.

-Integrations are provided that leverage enum-properties_ to make enumerations do more work and to provide extended functionality for django-filter_ and djangorestframework_.
+Integrations are provided that leverage :doc:`enum-properties:index` to make enumerations do more work and to provide extended functionality for django-filter_ and djangorestframework_.

 .. code-block:: console